ptrckhmmr/learning-to-defer-with-limited-expert-predictions/Embedding-Semi-Supervised/README.md

-## Embedding-Semi-supervised Learning Approaches for Generating Artificial Expert Labels
+## Embedding Semi-Supervised Learning Approaches for Generating Artificial Expert Labels
-This repository contains the implementations of the embedding semi-supervised learning baselines **Embedding-FixMatch** and **Embedding-CoMatch** for generating artificial expert labels.
+This repository contains the implementations of the embedding semi-supervised learning baselines *Embedding-FixMatch* and *Embedding-CoMatch* for generating artificial expert labels.
 These implementations use the code from the PyTorch implementations of <a href="https://arxiv.org/abs/2011.11183">CoMatch</a> and the <a href="https://arxiv.org/abs/2001.07685">FixMatch</a> which can be found in this <a href="https://github.com/salesforce/CoMatch">repository</a>.